finalverse/libra2-core/CONTRIBUTING.md

 ---
 id: contributing
-title: Contributing to Aptos Core
+title: Contributing to Libra2
 ---

 # Contributing

-Our goal is to make contributing to Aptos Core easy and transparent.
+Our goal is to make contributing to Libra2 easy and transparent.
 See [Aptos Community](https://aptos.dev/community) for full details.
 This page describes [our development process](#our-development-process).

-## Aptos Core
+## Libra2

-To contribute to the Aptos Core implementation, first start with the proper development copy.
+To contribute to the Libra2 implementation, first start with the proper development copy.
-You may want to use the GitHub interface to fork [aptos-core](https://github.com/aptos-labs/aptos-core) and check out your fork.
+You may want to use the GitHub interface to fork [aptos-core](https://github.com/finalverse/libra2-core) and check out your fork.
 For development environment setup and first build, see [Building Aptos From Source](https://aptos.dev/guides/building-from-source)

 ## Our Development Process